 Further, they have mentioned that in HOWM Rules, 2016, Brass Scrap is not mentioned anywhere in the Schedule III except at the footnote of Part 'B'.
 Unlike other forms of brass scrap, the imported item is not contaminated with any impurity; it is pure brass.
 Just the shape makes it difficult to deal with.
-As the aforementioned brass scrap (Lace, Lake, Lamb, Lark) consists of rejected and empty 80th Meeting of the Technical Review Committee cartridges of various rifles, it is made of pure Brass.
+As the aforementioned brass scrap (Lace, Lake, Lamb, Lark) consists of rejected and empty cartridges of various rifles, it is made of pure Brass.
 It is a hollow shell rejected during quality checks.
 It is an empty cartridge devoid of any explosive material.

-The applicant has requested to clarify whether the MoEF&CC permission is required or not for the import of Brass Scrap as per ISRI Lace, Lark, Lamb (Discharged Cartridges made of Brass 70:30, 90:10 of all bores and sizes) or not ?
+The applicant has requested to clarify whether the MoEF&CC permission is required for the import of Brass Scrap as per ISRI Lace, Lark, Lamb (Discharged Cartridges made of Brass 70:30, 90:10 of all bores and sizes) or not?